awslearn-repo/aws-calculator-history-tracker/README.md

 1. Complete your AWS project estimates using the **AWS Pricing Calculator**.
 2. Copy the sharable link and download the estimate as a PDF.
-3. Sign up or log in to APCT.
+3. Sign up or log in to ACET.
 4. Add your project estimate using a simple form.
 The project estimates will be displayed in real-time.
 Changes create a new version entry.
 5. Download PDFs or open the calculator links from your estimates.
 6. Click **Analyze** for actionable Generative AI insights.

 ---

-## Why APCT?
+## Why ACET?

 This tool is designed to make cost estimation and tracking seamless while enabling you to leverage AI-driven insights for AWS cost optimization.